truenas/middleware/docs/userguide/index.rst

 +------------------------+------------+----------------------------------------------------------------------------------------------------------------------+

-**NOTE:** In many cases, a FreeNAS® configuration will deliberately exclude default gateway information as a way to make it more difficult for a remote attacker to communicate with the server.
+.. note:: in many cases, a FreeNAS® configuration will deliberately exclude default gateway information as a way to make it more difficult for a remote attacker to communicate with the server.
 While this is a reasonable precaution, such a configuration does **not** restrict inbound traffic from sources within the local network.
 However, omitting a default gateway will prevent the FreeNAS® system from communicating with DNS servers, time servers, and mail servers that are located outside of the local network.
 In this case, it is recommended that Static Routes be added in order to reach external DNS, NTP, and mail servers which are configured with static IP addresses.

 Interfaces
 ----------